jakartaee/platform/CompatibilityRequirements.md

-# Backwards Compatibility Requirements for Java EE Specifications
+# Backwards Compatibility Requirements for Jakarta EE Specifications

-These requirements define the kind of changes that are permissible when a Java EE expert group updates a Java EE API specification from one version to the next.
-They were written in conjunction with the Java EE spec leads and are intended to apply equally to all Java EE specifications.
+These requirements define the kind of changes that are permissible when a Jakarta EE specification project updates a Jakarta EE API specification from one version to the next.
+They were written in conjunction with the Jakarta EE specification project leads and are intended to apply equally to all Jakarta EE specifications.

 ## Classes of users